Domeee/awesome-augmented-reality/readme.md

 ## Inspiration

-Inspirational videos/sources are ordered by theyr field of application.
+Inspirational videos/sources are ordered by their field of application.

 ### Education